-This factsheet examines the concept of workforce planning and looks at recent developments.
-It examines the distinction between strategic and operational workforce planning, 'hard' and 'soft' workforce planning, which work in conjunction to generate, analyse and action information.
-The factsheet explores the different stages of the workforce planning process and highlights a number of key issues and action points around its implementation.
+This factsheet examines the concept of workforce planning.
+It distinguishes between strategic and operational workforce planning, 'hard' and 'soft' workforce planning, which work together to generate and analyse information before planning actions.
+It also explores the stages of the workforce planning process and highlights key issues and action points for implementation.

 What is workforce planning?